Char7otte/grandma-s-ashes/Practical03/PartA_Lab.md

 const app = express();
 const port = process.env.PORT || 3000; // Use environment variable or default port

+app.use(express.json()); // middleware inbuilt in express to recognize the incoming Request Object as a JSON Object. app.use(express.urlencoded()); // middleware inbuilt in express to recognize the incoming Request Object as strings or arrays

 app.listen(port, async () => {
   try {
     // Connect to the database